Deloitte Fast 50: Fastest growing technology company

 The fact is we’ve been doing diversity and inclusion wrong.
 Despite the volume of articles, think pieces, strategies and whitepapers being churned out week after week, our results are poor, and our understanding of the topic is even poorer.
 We don’t even need to rely on our profession for lessons about diversity and inclusion.
 There are striking examples out there in the real world.

-Take last month’s Cricket World Cup.
+Take this July's Cricket World Cup.
 The English team, famously humiliated in Wellington in 2015, enjoyed one of the greatest turnarounds in sporting history when they beat us in a final rightly called one of the most thrilling games of cricket history.

 The team that went from a group of underperforming individuals to the highest-performing in the world put it down to a single factor - diversity and inclusion.
 It went from being one of the most monocultural to a genuine mix of talent, with one Irishman, two South Africans, a Kiwi, a Barbadian and two English-born Muslim players.